10 Aug 2019

 Magic is harmful

+I don’t want any magic in my code.
+It is the thing that makes behaviour opaque.
 It makes you fire up your debugger, because you don’t actually understand what is going on behind the scenes.
+There should be no behind the scenes.
+Everything should be as explicit as possible, for economic reasons.

 Magic is a feature with non-compositional semantics that succeeds in making the common case easy, at the cost of making the uncommon cases surprising, impossible, or ridiculously complex.